-What type of hat does Indiana Jones wear?
+For instance, what type of hat does Indiana Jones wear?
 You know the one, it’s iconic, always recognizable.
 If you spotted it, you’d be able to say, “Hey, that’s an Indiana Jones hat.”
 Look how smart you are.
-But you have no idea what type of hat it is.
+But you have no idea what type of hat it is, a fedora or cowboy hat.

 Right, so we’re going to set out to answer that question and settle the lifelong debate.
 Is it a fedora or cowboy hat?
 Read on and see.